top of page

 • Check the distance, elevation gain, and estimated time to complete the hike.

 • Look for points of interest like waterfalls, viewpoints, or unique rock formations to make the trip more rewarding.
+These are often called tick-off points, allowing you to create a 'tick list' of features to pass on your route.

-Learning to nav with a map and compass is a skill worth developing.
+Learning to navigate with a map and compass is a skill worth developing.
 It gives you confidence and safety, especially when trails are poorly marked or weather conditions change.
-Of course, as I deliver the Mountain Training Hill Skills Award that teaches you all the skills necessary to be independent in the hills, I would say this.
-But truly, learning to navigate with a map and compass gives you an amazing sense of belief, understanding and wonder when you realise that you, in the middle of a white out and with noone around, perfectly understand where you are...and how to get away.
-Book a spot on my 2026 courses here: Mountain Training Events
+Of course, as I deliver the Mountain Training Hill Skills Award, which teaches you all the skills necessary to be independent in the hills, I would say this!
+But truly, learning to navigate with a map and compass gives you an amazing sense of belief, understanding, and wonder when you realise that you, in the middle of a whiteout with no one around, perfectly understand where you are... and how to get away.
+Book a spot on my 2026 courses here: Mountain TrainingEvents

 Harveys Maps offer a different form of mapping for the UK, with waterproof paper and different colour scales, they are an excellent alternative to OS.
-As a Working Together Partner I massively value the work they put into mapping
+As a Working Together Partner, I massively value the work they put into mapping

 Prepare Your Gear Thoughtfully